MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/connect-value-chain.md

 - **Helping users** –  with how to perform queries.
 - **User management** – remove or add users.

-Your corporate communication team or senior team members are most likely to fit these roles.
+Your corporate communications team or senior team members are most likely to fit these roles.

 Here are some guidelines for admins or champs.

 > [!TIP]
 > Set up RSS feeds for drawing in organization related content from across channels such as social media, websites, and blogs, to have them show up in the group automatically.
-Follow these steps here.
+Follow [these steps here](https://docs.microsoft.com/kaizala/businesssolutions/corporatecommunications/getrssfeedsonkaizala/displayrssfeedsinkaizalagroups).

 ## Conduct trainings on Kaizala